bencorman/tkspellcheck/README.md

 Disclaimer
 ==========

-This is both my first github project and my first python application.
+This is both my first github project and my first open source python application.
 So comments / suggestions / advice is both welcome and greatly appreciated.